 - Understand how to safely take medications

-- Get answers to any questions about medications or health conditions
+- Get answers to any questions they may have about your medications or health conditions

 - Review ways to help save money on drug costs